d12frosted/elpa-mirror/gnu/denote-readme.txt

   basis: [Convenience commands for note creation]).

-[Convenience commands for note creation] See section 3.1.3
+[Convenience commands for note creation] See section 3.1.4

-14.16.1 Export Denote notes with Org Mode ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌
+15.15.1 Export Denote notes with Org Mode ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   Org Mode has a built-in configurable export engine.
 You can prevent duplicate identifiers when exporting manually for each exported file or by advising the Org export function.

+  Denote also provides commands to convert `denote:' links to their `file:' equivalent, in case this is a required pre-processing step for export purposes ([Convert `denote:' links to `file:' links]).

+[Convert `denote:' links to `file:' links] See section 7.12

-◊ 14.16.1.1 Manually configure Org export
+◊ 15.15.1.1 Manually configure Org export

   Insert `#+export_file_name: FILENAME' in the front matter before exporting to force a filename called whatever the value of `FILENAME'